Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolDomainFederationSettings.md

 ```

 ## DESCRIPTION
-The **Get-MsolDomainFederationSettings** cmdlet gets key settings from Microsoft Azure Active Directory.
+The **Get-MsolDomainFederationSettings** cmdlet gets key settings from Azure Active Directory.
-Use the [Get-MsolFederationProperty](./Get-MsolFederationProperty.md) cmdlet to get settings for both Microsoft Azure Active Directory and the Active Directory Federation Services server.
+Use the [Get-MsolFederationProperty](./Get-MsolFederationProperty.md) cmdlet to get settings for both Azure Active Directory and the Active Directory Federation Services server.

 ## EXAMPLES